Coffee Cake Muffins

 - Preheat oven to 375° F. Prepare your muffin pan with oil or paper liners*.

-- Scoop half of the batter into each of the 12 muffin/cupcake wells (about 1 ½ Tbsp per muffin well).
+- Scoop half of the batter into each of the 12 muffin/cupcake wells (about 1 ½ tablespoon per muffin well).
 Top with just a little, about 1-2 tsp, streusel.
 Fill the muffin wells with remaining batter (about 1 ½ Tbsp).
-Then top with remaining streusel, about 2 Tbsp each (it seems like a lot, but it will cover the entire muffin top this way).
+Then top with remaining streusel, about 2 tablespoon each (it seems like a lot, but it will cover the entire muffin top this way).
 Slightly push the topping into the muffin batter with the back of a spoon or your fingers.

 - Once the oven is ready, place in the oven and bake for 9 minutes at 375° F. Reduce heat to 350° and cook for another 11-13 minutes.
 Test with a toothpick until it comes out clean.